 We will cover the bidding management process in the next section.

-How Do I Launch A Google Ads Campaign in Malaysia?
+How To Launch A Google Ads Campaign in Malaysia?

 Now you know what Google Ads is about and how Google Ads works.
 In this section, you’ll learn how to launch your own Google Ads campaign.

 Here are the steps you should follow to launch a successful Google Ads campaign:

 The success of any Google Ads campaign relies on keyword research.
 You need to choose the right and relevant keywords for your products and services.
 Only the right ones will bring you clicks and conversions.
 Moreover, you don’t want to drive the wrong people to your website and waste your ad budget.
 Keyword research is all about identifying the keywords or phrases that your potential customer is typing into the search box.

 Start your keyword research process from your website’s landing pages that your ad copy will be linking to.
 You need to analyze each page and identify keywords from the copy (we assume that your website pages are well-written with high quality and relevant copy).